mivk/myip/README.md

 # TODO

+- Adapt for IPv6

 - The install line above doesn't work if `sudo` is needed

-- Add options (getopt)